Hawaiian Arts is a vast subject, rich and varied, with intriguing stories and history reaching back almost 2000 years.

 It is a way that Hawaiians can reconnect with their culture and customs of the past that were nearly forgotten and then pass them far into the future.

 Seeing and even participating in these arts and their legacy is a gift.
-It is something important to Hawai’i and also for the world.
+It is something important to Hawai’i and also to the world.

 Writing and Graphic Design by Sugandha Ferro Black